Rose, Nebraska

 Rose is an unincorporated community in Rock County, Nebraska, United States, located on the east side of U.S. Route 183.
-As of 2015, the hamlet consisted of two houses and a post office.
+As of 2015, the hamlet consisted of two houses.

 History

-The first post office at Rose was established in 1905 and is still in service.
+The first post office at Rose was established in 1905 and was discontinued in 1908.
 The community was named for the wild rose bushes growing near the town site.

-Trivia

-Rose is the locus of postal Zip Code 68714.